 \subsection{Detecting $4$-outcome qubit non-projective Measurements: $\mathbb{G}~(2,2,4)$}

-Now we will discuss a task to witness four outcome non-projective measurements.
+Now we will discuss a task to witness four-outcome non-projective measurements.
 Here also we consider two non-communicating parties Alice and Bob.
 Let ${\map P}_{AB}$ be a preparation device that prepares a bipartite state with local operational dimension $2$ and distributes them between these two parties.
 Their respective measuring devices ${\map M}_A$ and ${\map M}_B$, which can yield $4$-outcomes each, outputs $a\in\{0,1,2,3\}$ and $b\in\{0,1,2,3\}$ respectively.
-For this task, we will consider two different such sets of target correlations for the operational task $\mathbb{G}~(2,2,4)$.
+We will consider two different such sets of target correlations for the task $\mathbb{G}~(2,2,4)$.
 The first set of target correlation $T_1[2,2,4]=\{\{p(a,b)\}_{a,b=0}^3\}$ is of the following form